 implemented, including the conjugate gradient iteration and algebraic

 multigrid (AMG).
-The module also contains the GEOMG
+The module also contains the GEOMG package,

 which handles iterations that depend on geometric information,